 2. Private Institutions

-Private institutions are funded by tuition, endowment, and various gifts from alumni and individuals.
-Private institutions can be grouped into two categories: private universities and liberal arts colleges.
+Private institutions are funded primarily through tuition, endowments, gifts, grants, and other private sources.
+Private institutions can be grouped into several categories, but two common types for international students to know are private universities and liberal arts colleges.

 Private Universities